 Ladder safety: often overlooked

 In 2011, Turner Construction had a problem.
-They were working in commercial construction, an industry with a lot of safety risks.
-Every day, employees were exposed to safety hazards.
-This included the company’s own contractors and the subcontractors they partnered with on the job.
-They had safety meetings before each job and wore personal protection equipment (PPE).
-But they still had safety incidents.
+They were working in commercial construction, an industry with known safety risks.
+This included the company’s own employees and the subcontractors they partnered with on the job.
+But they still had safety incidents involving ladders, so an analysis was conducted.

 What is the problem with using ladders?